agmip/specifications/Adjustments.rst

     If no enddate is specified, the changes will end at the end of simulation date.

 apply_to
-    When dealing with layered data, which layer (by index) this modification is to apply to.
+    When dealing with soil layer data, which layer (by depth in cm) this modification is to apply to.
+    << weather data "layers" are covered with the date range, so do not need to be handled here.
+ARe there any other types of layer information or is this just for soils?
+      CHP: by depth or by soil layer index?
+Soil layer index presents problems when there are layer modifications also applied in the DOME.
+I recommend using depth.

 -------------